meks77/quarkus-axonframework-extension/README.md

 The goal of this extension is to provide a solution which

-* simplifies the usage of the quarkus framework
+* simplifies the usage of the axon framework
 * provides dev services for the event stores
 * provides an integration similar to the spring integration